Torbung: Geography

+Torbung village in Churachandpur district

-Churachandpur district's Torbung village is listed in the census with a population of 439 people, and other villages are listed separately: New Zalenphai (275 people), Matijang (646 people), Maichammun (290 people), S. Kotlian (411 people) and Torbung Loklaiphai (197 people).
+Churachandpur district's Torbung village is listed in the census with a population of 439 people, and other villages are listed separately: New Zalenphai (275 people), Matijang (646 people), Maichammun (290 people), S. Kotlian (411 people) and Torbung Loklaiphai (197 people), with a combined total of 2,358 people.
 The last two villages are on the bank of the Loklai River.
 All these villages are populated predominantly by Scheduled Tribes.
 (Note: The Scheduled Tribe proportions of the villages are: Torbung – 100 percent;